5t3ph/stylestage/src/pages/guidelines.md

 **As a contributor, you agree to abide by the following guidelines and restrictions:**

+- Branding is prohibited with the exception of [Monthly and Weekly sponsors](/support/).
 - The HTML is not available to modify, except for attribution values that will be added from your submission metadata.
 - You may use any build setup you prefer to create your stylesheet, but the final submission should be the compiled, unminified CSS.
 - Stylesheets will become hosted locally to the project as well as be run through autoprefixer and minified to ensure optimal performance.